LedgerHQ/btchip-python/README.md

 Requirements
 -------------

-This API is available on pip - install with pip install btchip-python
+This API is available on pip - install with pip install btchip-python-syscoin

 Building on a Unix platform requires libusb-1.0-0-dev and libudev-dev installed previously

-Interim Debian packages have also been built by Richard Ulrich at https://launchpad.net/~richi-paraeasy/+archive/ubuntu/bitcoin/ (btchip-python, hidapi and python-hidapi)
+Interim Debian packages have also been built by Richard Ulrich at https://launchpad.net/~richi-paraeasy/+archive/ubuntu/bitcoin/ (btchip-python-syscoin, hidapi and python-hidapi)

 For optional BIP 39 support during dongle setup, also install https://github.com/trezor/python-mnemonic - also available as a Debian package at the previous link (python-mnemonic)